GIVING INVITATION

 USED TO

-Used to is used for showing habit in the past time.
+•Used to is used for regular actions or events in the past that no longer happen.

 Examples: